Health and Safety Policy

 - loss of appetite.

-If you have been a close or casual contact with a person confirmed to be infected with COVID-19, follow Government and State regulations regarding testing and isolation where required.
+If you have been a close contact with a person confirmed to be infected with COVID-19, follow Government and State regulations regarding testing and isolation where required.
 Do not come to training during any period where you are required to isolate.
-Please immediately notify your Team Captain and Coach of the situation.
-Please also notify the Can Too office of the situation on firstname.lastname@example.org along with the dates(s) and location(s) of any training sessions attended in the 14 days prior to notification.
+If you are not isolating, please take a RAT prior to attending training.